nvasilakis/.dotrc/README.txt

-This is a simple text file!
+This not is a simple text file!